useshortcut/spymemcached/README.markdown

 This will generate binary, source, and javadoc jars in the build directory of the project.

-More test info will be updated shortly.

 # Testing

-_Note: The ant test target is in the process of being updated to run the additional tests written for Auto Discovery._
+The latest version of Amazon ElastiCache Cluster Client supports unit tests and integration tests.

+Unit tests do not require any running memcached servers, and can be run using Apache Ant by the following command:

+    ant test

+Integration tests are always run against local memcached servers.
+Start integration tests by the following command:

+    ant it

-The latest version of Amazon ElastiCache Cluster Client has a set of command line arguments that can be used to configure the location of your testing server.
+It has a set of command line arguments that can be used to configure your client mode and your local testing server.
 The arguments are listed below.

-    -Dserver.address_v4=ipv4_address_of_testing_server
+    -Dclient.mode=memcached_client_mode

+This argument is used to specify the mode of the client that you want to run.
+Supported options are _Static_ and _Dynamic_.
+_Dynamic_ mode enables Auto Discovery feature. _Static_ mode runs without Auto Discovery and has the same functionality as a classic spymemcached client.
+By default it is set to _Dynamic_.

+    -Dserver.bin=local_binary_of_testing_server

-This argument is used to specify the ipv4 address of your testing server.
-By default it is set to localhost.
+This argument is used to specify the location of your testing server binary.
+By default it is set to _/usr/bin/memcached_.

-    -Dserver.port_number=port_number_of_memcached

-This argument is used when memcahched is started on a port other than 11211
+    -Dserver.version=version_of_testing_server

+This argument is used to specify the version of your testing server.
+Currently supported memcached versions by Elasticache are _1.4.5_, _1.4.14_, _1.4.24_.
+By default it is set to _1.4.24_.

     -Dtest.type=ci

-This argument is used for CI testing where certain unit tests might be temporarily failing.
+This argument is used for CI testing where certain tests might be temporarily failing.

 # More Information for Amazon ElastiCache Cluster Client
 Github link: https://github.com/amazonwebservices/aws-elasticache-cluster-client-memcached-for-java